-A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis in the School Nurse office andFirst Aid Room.
-These medications will be labelled with their name and photo and stored in a school supplied red medication pouch.
-Some students may also choose to keep an additional adrenaline autoinjector on their person and should ensure they keep a copy of their most recent ASCIA Anaphylaxis Action Plan together with their medication.
+- A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at the School Office and First Aid Room.
+These medications will be labelled with the student's name and photo and stored in a College-supplied RED Medication pouch. - Some Students may also choose to keep an additional adrenaline autoinjector on their person.
+They should ensure they keep a copy of their most recent ASCIA Anaphylaxis Action Plan together with their medication.

 Risk Minimisation Strategies